p-vale/simply-weathery/README.md

 # simply-weathery

-Desktop only visualization of current weather and forecast.
+Visualization of current weather and forecast.
-For mobile users there is a -*quite random*- alert and the app is unusable.

 The design changes based only on UTC time beacuse I wasn't able to find neither an up-to-date library nor a free API to convert timezones.
-Making the calculations myself is decidedly out of this project scope.
+Making the calculations myself is out of this project scope.

 The icons were derigned *ad hoc* for simply-weathery.